The Boat Races on 2 April are examples of perseverance

 Have available some images of the Oxford and Cambridge Boat Races and the means to display them during the assembly.
 Examples are available at: http://tinyurl.com/h8jrtvk and http://tinyurl.com/zdpqqhq

-You may wish to show a video of part of the 2016 Boat Races, in which case you will also need the means to do so.
-‘Oxford vs. Cambridge Men’s Boat Race 2016’ is available at: https://www.youtube.com/watch?v=UN1WP6fOCOM.
-It is 25.06 minutes long, but just play it from approximately 19.10 to 20.20 minutes.
+You may wish to show some video footage of part of the 2018 Boat Race, in which case you will also need the means to do so.
+‘The 164th Men's Boat race’ is available at: https://www.youtube.com/watch?v=ph5zje-Xd5U.
+You will nedd to select sections to show.

 Tell the children that you are going to start the assembly with a song.
 Ask the younger classes to sing ‘Row, row, row your boat’ (they might like to come out and do the actions, too).